Log Monitoring Classic

 .

-Searches are case-insensitive for both attribute names and values.
+Searches are case-sensitive for attribute names, and case-insensitive for attribute values.

 is equivalent to content="search"